DURGAPADA80/my_portfolio/README.md

 # My Portfolio

-A personal portfolio application built with Flutter to showcase my projects, skills, and experience across web and mobile platforms.
+Welcome to My Portfolio — a Flutter-based web and mobile application showcasing my projects, skills, and experience.

 ## Overview

-This project is designed to provide a responsive, modern portfolio interface using Flutter and Firebase integration.
+This project serves as a personal portfolio platform built with Flutter, designed to provide a sleek and responsive experience across devices.
+It demonstrates my Flutter development skills along with integration of Firebase services.

 ## Getting Started